orvpagadua/Oracle-Cloud-Data-Management-2023-Foundations-Associate/README.md

 - [ ] File systems

 ## 5 : Converged Database

+### Test: Skill Check: Converged Database

+1. Which two are true about Spatial Studio?
+- [ ] Spatial Studio can be included at an additional cost with Oracle Autonomous Database.
+- [ ] It is not a self-service application.
+- [x] Users can convert address data to coordinates so that they can plot locations on a map. (*)
+- [x] You can create interactive maps and perform spatial analysis on business data quickly and easily. (*)

+2. Which two statements are true about an Autonomous JSON database?
+- [ ] A DBA is required.
+- [x] It has instant auto-scaling. (*)
+- [ ] Applications cannot be built without SQL.
+- [x] The Autonomous JSON database is accessed via document APIs. (*)

+3. Which three options can developers use to access spatial features?
+- [ ] Location
+- [x] PL/SQL (*)
+- [x] Python (*)
+- [ ] JEE
+- [x] Node.js (*)

+4. Which two are true about Graph Analytics?
+- [x] Oracle provides an Open-Source Graph Language (PGQL). (*)
+- [ ] There are no in-memory parallel analytic graph functions.
+- [ ] Graph Analytics is not free with all Oracle Database editions.
+- [x] Graph Analytics can be used to discover influencers, dependencies, communities, and ranking. (*)

 ## 6 : Resiliency
 ## 7 : Developing on Oracle Database
 ## 8 : Data Lake, Data Warehouse & Machine Learning